flatironinstitute/sciware/34_PyPackaging/main.md

 [project.license]
 file = "LICENSE"
 ```
-- These help others find your uploaded project
+- Not required right now but help others find your uploaded package
 - `readme` can be text, a file, or even `dynamic` (see later)
-- The `license` grants others rights to use your code
+- `license` describes how others can legally use your code

 ### Build system